 Applications invited for Research Fellowship Scheme

-The scheme aims to support researchers or professionals in their early to mid-career, particularly healthcare professionals, to enhance their skills in public health research, in particular public health policy.
+The scheme aims to support researchers or professionals in their early to mid-career, particularly healthcare professionals, to enhance their skills in public health research and health services research.

-* a local or overseas training programme (regular programmes for higher academic qualifications, e.g. Master or PhD degree will not be considered); and
+* An overseas training programme (regular programmes for higher academic qualifications, e.g. master's or PhD degrees, will not be considered) with attachment to a reputable institution for at least three months cumulatively throughout the fellowship period; and

 Shortlisted applicants will be invited for an interview.
 Applications will be subject to peer review.
-The vetting will take into account the capability of the applicant and his or her performance at the interview, the support by the mentor and administering institution, the importance of the training proposal and its relevance to the proposed research project.
-The proposed research project will be evaluated on its scientific merit, local relevance, translational potential or value, value for money of the proposals, research ethics and track record of the applicant.
+The vetting will take into account the capability of the applicant and his/her performance at the interview, the importance of the training proposal to healthcare development and its relevance to the proposed research project.
+The proposed research project will be evaluated on its scientific merit, local relevance and translational potential or value to public health or health services.

-The closing date for application is 6pm on November 16, 2018.
+The closing date for application is 6pm on December 3, 2021.
+A Briefing cum Grant Skills Training Workshop to be held in October 2021 is now open for registration.
 Application guidelines can be downloaded from the website of the Research Fund Secretariat.
-Enquiries can be made by fax at 2102 2444 or by email to [email protected].
+Enquiries can be made by fax at 2102 2444 or by email to firstname.lastname@example.org.

 Issued at HKT 11:00